INL/BlackLab/site/docs/server/rest-api/api-versions.md

   - The `indices` object.
 Use `corpora` instead.
   - The top-level `fieldInfo` object.
 Instead, use the top-level `pidField` to find the persistent identifier field.
 For other special fields, you still have to use `fieldInfo`, but that will move to `custom` in API v5.
 - Document info page (`/docs/DOC_PID`) and results pages: `metadataFieldDisplayNames`, `metadataFieldGroups` and `docFields` are deprecated.
 This information can be found on the corpus info page, so it should be retrieved from there once.
+- Doc info on results pages and document info page: `lengthInTokens` is deprecated; use the first object in the `tokenCounts` array instead, which gives the `tokenCount` for the main annotated field.
 - Search operations:
   - the `wordsaroundhit` parameter (use `context` instead)
   - sort/group properties `wordleft`,`wordright`.
 Use `before`/`after` instead with `1` as the number of tokens, e.g. `before:lemma:i:1` instead of `wordleft:lemma:i`.